WICG/webmonetization/docs/uphold.md

 ### View activity

-Uphold's Android and iOS apps show incoming payments in real time; however, the website **does not**.
-This means payments might not show up on the website right away.
-A payment becomes visible on the website when the payment is claimed.

-You can watch payment streams in the app by tapping **Activity** from the toolbar.
-You can tap any activity that shows on the screen to see more details.
+You can see real-time incoming payment streams in the app and on the website through the Activity screen.

 <img src={UpholdClaim01} height="500"/>

+Tap any activity that shows on the screen to see more details.

 ### Claim funds

 Before your funds can be withdrawn, they must be claimed.
-App users can manually claim funds over one cent (USD).
-Website users **cannot** manually claim funds.

-Uphold will automatically claim funds when the conditions listed below are met.
-A payment becomes visible on the website only **after** the payment is claimed.
+You can manually claim funds over $0.02 USD.
+If you don't claim your available funds, Uphold will automatically do it for you when the conditions listed below are met.

-* Accrued funds of $0.01 USD through $0.99 USD are auto-claimed every 24 hours
+* Accrued funds of $0.02 USD through $0.99 USD are auto-claimed every 24 hours
 * Accrued funds of $1.00 USD or more are auto-claimed every hour

-If you know you've received a payment, but it's not showing up on the website, it could be that:
+If you know you've received a payment, but you can't claim it, it could be that:

-* Your balance is less than $0.01 USD and can't be claimed
+* Your balance is less than $0.02 USD and can't be claimed
-* Your balance is at least $0.01 USD, but not enough time has passed for Uphold to auto-claim the payment
+* Your balance is at least $0.02 USD, but not enough time has passed for Uphold to auto-claim the payment

-As an app user, when you've received the minimum amount required to make a manual claim, the Claim Funds button becomes active.
-If you don't manually claim funds, Uphold will do it for you.
+When you've received the minimum amount required to make a manual claim, the Claim Funds button becomes active.
+Remember, if you don't manually claim your funds, Uphold will do it for you.

 <img src={UpholdClaim02} height="500"/>